- Is Eating Grapes Safe During Pregnancy?

 - Most of the Vitamin B group

-Remember that if regulated and limited in consumption grapes can be good for pregnancy.
+Remember that if regulated and limited in consumption, grapes can be good during pregnancy.

-Although grapes have a lot of nutritional value, there are a few conditions in which you should avoid them altogether:
+Although grapes are packed with nutritional value, there are a few conditions in which you should avoid them altogether:

 - Women who are allergic to grapes should avoid them at all costs.